 - Some people pronounce all ls as n (can’t pronounce l)

-- Some people pronounce some ls as n and/or some ls as n (can pronounce both but not distinguish correctly)
+- Some people pronounce some ls as n and/or some ls as n (can pronounce both but not distinguish them correctly)

 The Southern dialect